ZenonSeth/respec/doc/api.md

 # List of Physical Elements

 All Physical Elements take a `spec` table as input.
-This `spec` table may contain any of the common physical elements spec above, alongside element-specific specifications listed below.
+This `spec` table may contain any of the common physical elements spec entries above, alongside element-specific specifications listed below.

 ## Label
 Corresponds to formspec `label` and `vertlabel`